lmg8/Itinerary-App/README.md

 If you are signed in as an admin.
 You can view users and all itineraries on the website.

 In both "signed-in" views, there is a bar at the top.
 In this bar are multiple buttons.
-One button signs you out and brings you to the home page, one leads you to the user settings page, one leads you to search functions, and one leads you to the user page.
+One button signs you out and brings you to the home page, one leads you to user settings, one leads you to search functions, and one leads you to the user page.
 If you are already at the user page, you will not have the button to bring you to the user page.
+The admin user will have an admin menu button instead of a user settings button.

 # STANDARD USER